 Dr. Michael Hagenlocher is an Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
-He holds a PhD in Applied Geoinformatics from the University of Salzburg’s Doctoral College ‘GIScience’ in Austria which was conducted in close collaboration with Harvard University.
+From April to December 2019, he acted as the ad-interim co-chair of the VARMAP section.

-Previously, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard T.H.
-Chan School of Public Health, guest lecturer at the University of Tuebingen in Germany, and has acted as an invited speaker at different events in Africa, Asia and the United States.
-Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UNEP, UNDP).
+Prior to joining UNU-EHS, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at Harvard University, and lecturer at the University of Tuebingen in Germany.
+Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UN Environment, UNDP).

-Dr. Hagenlocher is author/co-author of 40+ scientific publications, including 14 ISI-indexed journal articles.
+Dr. Hagenlocher is author/co-author of 60+ scientific publications, including 27 peer-reviewed journal articles, as well as policy briefs, and op-eds.
 For more information please refer to his ResearchGate profile.